iov-one/starnamed/doc/starname.md

 | domain | [string](#string) |  | Domain is the domain of the account |
 | owner | [bytes](#bytes) |  | Owner is the owner of the account |
 | payer | [bytes](#bytes) |  | Payer is the address of the entity that pays the product and transaction fees |

+<a name="starnamed.x.starname.v1beta1.MsgDeleteDomainResponse"></a>

+### MsgDeleteDomainResponse
+MsgDeleteDomainResponse returns an empty response.